winkerVSbecks/varun.ca-jekyll/_posts/2017-11-23-polar-coords.md

 ## Polygon Generator

 A regular polygon is a polygon that is equiangular i.e., all its angles are equal and all its sides have the same length.
 This means that all the vertices of a regular polygon are points evenly spaced on a circle.
-And isn't it handy that we just created a function that does exactly this!
+And isn't it handy that we just created a function that generates exactly this!

 {% include diagrams/polar-polygon.html %}